 An example of this is seen in the leather we use, as we source all of our leathers from various leather companies and suppliers around the country.
 These include Horween Leather Company in Chicago, S.B.
 Foot Tanning Co. in Red Wing, Minnesota, and Tasman Industries located in Hartland, Maine.

-Moving our production site to America was never part of the initial plan.
+Moving our main production site to America was never part of the initial plan.
 But we’ve realized that doing so has enabled us to further support our mission to take aspects of our favorite boots, sneakers, and dress shoes and meld them together to create an alternative perspective and to challenge what is expected of American-made boots and shoes.

 Machinery aside, one of the most important tools we use in our factories is the last.
 Like we mention in our blog, Shoemaking 101, every step of the shoemaking process revolves around the last.
 From pulling the upper around it to determining a specific heel height or shape of the shoe, the last plays a vital role in the shoemaking journey.